scientific-python/MeeseeksDev/Readme.md

    `@`, and with the `[bot]`.
 This is used for the bot to react to his own name, and not reply to itself...

    TODO

+# Warnings

+This is still alpha software, user and org that can use it are still hardcoded.
+If you want access open an issue for me to whitelist your org and users.

+Because of GitHub API limitation, MeeseeksBox can not yet make the distinction between read-only and read-write collaborators.